- Improved health and well being from cardio fitness

 - The strength training exercises outlined below should be done in a circuit going directly from one exercise to another for best results.

-Our physical therapists will instruct you in proper technique on the equipment in our clinic which you can then transfer to your home or health club or trainer.
+Our physical therapists will instruct you in proper technique on the equipment in our clinic which you can then transfer to your home, health club, or trainer.

 EXERCISES: REPETITIONS - LEVEL OF RESISTANCE